awsdocs/aws-kms-developer-guide/doc_source/services-s3.md

 # How Amazon Simple Storage Service \(Amazon S3\) Uses AWS KMS<a name="services-s3"></a>

 This topic discusses how to protect data at rest within Amazon S3 data centers by using AWS KMS\.
 There are two ways to use AWS KMS with Amazon S3\.
-You can use server\-side encryption to protect your data with a master key or you can use a AWS KMS customer master key \(CMK\) with the Amazon S3 encryption client to protect your data on the client side\.
+You can use server\-side encryption to protect your data with a master key or you can use an AWS KMS customer master key \(CMK\) with the Amazon S3 encryption client to protect your data on the client side\.

 **Topics**
 + [Server\-Side Encryption: Using SSE\-KMS](#sse)